2,609 Local Authority Social Services Departments jobs in the United Kingdom

 Qualifications:

-• Bachelor’s degree in Social Work, Community Development, Health and Social Care, or a related field.
+• Bachelor's degree in Social Work, Psychology, Sociology, or a related field.

-• Minimum of 7 years of experience in social care or community support, with at least 3 years in a management or supervisory role.
+• Minimum of 3 years of experience in a social care, community support, or related role.

 This advertiser has chosen not to accept applicants from your region.